 - Spoon the mixture into the doughnut moulds.
 You'll only need to half fill them as they rise while cooking.

-- Bake for 12-15 minutes until firm to the touch.
+- Bake for 12-15 minutes in your preheated oven until firm to the touch.

 *Disclaimer: this is an affiliate link meaning that if you buy something after clicking on it I'll receive a small commission, which I will probably spend on buying more ingredients for Sneaky Veg recipes!
 The price to you remains the same.
 Thanks for supporting Sneaky Veg.
 Read my full disclosure.